 Should I plant bare-root or container stock?

 Successful plantings can be established from either bare-root or container stock.
 Bare-root trees are more economical and convenient to handle, transport, and plant.
 The main disadvantage of bare-root trees is that they must be planted in the late fall or early spring.
 We recommend fall planting only in the south; while spring planting is recommended anywhere.
 Generally for spring planting, the earlier the better.
-Our one-year seedlings ("plug-1" trees) are about 2 ft tall.
-Our 2-yr seedlings are "1-1" and over 3 ft. tall.
-All seedlings have highly branched, mycorrhizal root systems, and are carefully dug for delivery from November through May.
+Our one-year seedlings ("plug-1" trees) are 1.5 to 3.5 ft tall; we grade them into two sizes.
+All seedlings have highly branched, mycorrhizal root systems, and are carefully dug for delivery from December through May.

-Container trees, both seedlings and grafted, can be planted almost any time of the year and come in various sizes.
+Container trees can be planted almost any time of the year.
 Container trees suffer almost no transplant shock and chestnut roots rapidly grow out from the container root ball.
-Because transplant shock seems to be a major factor in graft failure, we offer grafted trees only as container stock.
-We've had over 25 years' experience in field planting container chestnut trees and have not seen long-term negative effects such as girdling or twisted root systems.
+We've had over 40 years' experience in field planting container chestnut trees and have not seen long-term negative effects such as girdling or twisted root systems.
 The main disadvantage of container trees is that they are cumbersome to transport.
 Container trees can be picked up at our nursery any time of the year.
 Alternatively, they can be shipped (FedEx Ground or common carrier) at a cost of several dollars per tree (actual cost depends on number of trees, size of trees, and distance).
 Trees cannot be shipped when they are actively growing, i.e., they can be shipped ONLY from September through March.
 We will quote a shipping cost and seek your approval before shipping container trees.